This simple striped men’s hat pattern is an excellent advanced beginner project.

 - Break yarn.

-- Draw end through rem sts and fasten securely.
+- Draw the end through rem sts and fasten securely.

 - Sew in any loose ends.

-- Make a pom pom and stitch it securely onto the top of the hat in a coordinating colour.
+- Make a pom pom and stitch it securely onto the top of the hat in a coordinating color.